 These sweet treats are inspired by the thought of Mexican hot chocolate.
-With it being the middle of summer it is just too hot to enjoy a cup right now, so all I can do is think about the hot, creamy beverage and figure out ways to enjoy the taste combinations.
+Sometimes it is just too hot to enjoy a cup of hot chocolate, but with these sweet treats, you can still savor the spicy-sweet flavors.

 So why is cinnamon associated with Mexican hot chocolate?
 Well, Mexico happens to be the largest importer of Sri Lankan cinnamon.